Linux-RISC/Reanimator/Debian_Indy.md

 ** tip **<br>
 - define a "Debian" variable in Command Monitor:<br>
 Indy: <b>setenv -p Debian "bootp():netboot-boot.img"</b><br>
-This way, you can run $Debian in Command Monitor to easily start the disk partitioning program:<br>
+This way, you can run $Debian in Command Monitor to easily start the Debian installation:<br>

 ```
 setenv netaddr 192.168.9.1